 Disadvantages of Organic SEO:

-- organic rankings for the Financial Services industry are very competitive and achieving a high ranking can be time consuming
+- organic rankings for the Financial Services industry are very competitive and achieving a high ranking can be resource intensive.

 Local SEO Listings